 - Page.
 Your fundraising project’s page can feel just like your church.
 Upload videos and include compelling copy so your congregation knows it’s you.

 - Promote.
 Spread the word about your campaign through email and word-of-mouth.
 Don’t forget about social media, either!
 The more individuals who know about your fundraiser, the more merchandise you can sell!

 Check out this example from The Exchange Church:

 T-shirts are a popular item to sell when using a fundraising site.
 They’ll unite your congregation and spread the word about your church.
 High-quality apparel is an excellent and nearly effortless way to build a community through visual association.

 2. Use matching gifts to maximize your Christian fundraising.

 With the help of your church members, you can double or in some cases, triple your gifts!

-Matching gifts are corporate giving programs wherein your eligible congregants can submit their contributions to employer and their employer will match their donation to your organization, as long as you’re eligible.
+Matching gifts are corporate giving programs wherein your eligible congregants can submit their contributions to the employer and their employer will match their donation to your organization, as long as you’re eligible.